The old carpet with its Byzantine border

 “AHHH!”

 The two men both seemed to be getting off on it.
-This confused Jonathan, as all he could think of was how much each whack must sting.
-He needed to get out of there.
+This confused me, as all I could think of was how much each whack must sting.
+I needed to get out of there.
+All I have to do is take the helmet off, and I’ll be back asleep at Babs.
+But I didn’t do that.

-He returned to where he first arrived, and found a different corridor to the front desk.
-“Do you have any messages for the Blue Velveteen Dormouse?” he asked.
+I returned to where I first arrived, and found a different corridor to the front desk.
+“Do you have any messages for the Blue Velveteen Dormouse?”
+I asked.

 “Bennet wants to know where the magic eyeball is,” the scruffy desk clerk replied.